Azure/RAI-vNext-Preview/docs/cli/how-to-create-model-analysis-cli.md

 # How to create a Model Analysis Job in AzureML CLI

+This sample will walk you through creating a simple Model analysis dashboard with a single component attatched.

 ## Installing Responsible AI Components

 ## Setting up the CLI and useful CLI commands